 - Active participation in inter-school competitions at all key stages

-- Improved teaching of sport by class teachers
+- Improved teaching of sport and PE by class teachers; installation of orienteering and running courses on school grounds

-- Increased partcipation in extra-curricular activities for pupils who are 'sport shy'
+- Increased participation in extra-curricular sport for pupils who are sports ‘shy’

-- Participation in KS1 in competitive sport within school and also in inter-school competitions.
-There was a continued increase in the number of children accessing extra-curricular sport activities.
+- Increased participation in KS1 in competitive sport within school and also in inter-school sporting events.
+There was a continued increase in the number of children accessing extra-curricular sporting activities.
+These included the introduction of gymnastics and dance clubs.

 - Our hearing impaired pupils participated in a number inter-school events, both as para-athletes and with abled bodied children.

-- Sports coach gives support to class teachers increasing knowledge and confidence
+- Sports coach continues to give support to class teachers increasing knowledge, confidence and future sustainability

 - The work of the Sports Coach in developing fine and gross motor skills improved the outcomes of our SEND pupils

-- The school was awarded the Sainsbury Gold Award for 2016-17 (this is the third successive year for this award
+- The school was awarded the Sainsbury Platinum Award for 2017-18 for the first time.
+This award recognises our sporting excellence